deepaksood619/deepaksood619.github.io/docs/management/decision-making/ethics.md

 ## Panoticon

-Thepanopticonis a type of institutional building and a system of control designed by the English philosopher and social theorist [Jeremy Bentham](https://en.wikipedia.org/wiki/Jeremy_Bentham) in the 18th century.
+The panopticon is a type of institutional building and a system of control designed by the English philosopher and social theorist [Jeremy Bentham](https://en.wikipedia.org/wiki/Jeremy_Bentham) in the 18th century.
 The concept of the design is to allow all prisoners of an institution to be observed by a single [security guard](https://en.wikipedia.org/wiki/Security_guard), without the inmates being able to tell whether they are being watched.

 Although it is physically impossible for the single guard to observe all the inmates' cells at once, the fact that the inmates cannot know when they are being watched means that they are motivated to act as though they are being watched at all times.
 Thus, the inmates are effectively compelled to regulate their own behaviour.
 The [architecture](https://en.wikipedia.org/wiki/Architecture) consists of a [rotunda](https://en.wikipedia.org/wiki/Rotunda_(architecture)) with an [inspection](https://en.wikipedia.org/wiki/Inspection) house at its centre.
 From the centre the manager or staff of the institution are able to watch the inmates.
 Bentham conceived the basic plan as being equally applicable to hospitals, schools, sanatoriums, and asylums, but he devoted most of his efforts to developing a design for a panopticon prison.
 It is his prison that is now most widely meant by the term "panopticon".